 At its best, the commission system helps ensure that San Francisco's government remains transparent, accountable, and reflective of the diverse communities it serves.
 However, many of these bodies have existed for decades without review or evaluation of their efficacy.
 Some commissions have outlived their useful purpose and others perform work that duplicates the efforts of other volunteer bodies or professional City staff.
+At its worst, the commission system adds layers of bureaucracy that dilute public input, obscure lines of accountability, make government less transparent, and result in duplicative or ineffective processes.

 In November 2024, San Francisco voters adopted Proposition E with 53% support.
-This measure created a Task Force to recommend ways the City could change, eliminate, or consolidate commissions to improve the administration of City government.
+This measure created a Task Force to recommend ways the City could change, eliminate, or consolidate commissions to improve the administration of City government and address these challenges.